Every now and then, someone comes up with the great idea to build a bike frame with straight gauge tubes. This is silly and a dumb idea.

 The butted tube weighs 257 grams and the straight gauge tube weighs 366 grams.
 That’s a 109 gram difference just in the top tube.
 Other tubes will see even greater differences.

 Then we talk cost.
 The butted tube from Henry James is $14.50 while 609mm of 4130 tube from McMaster is $13.40 when cut from a 6 ft. section.
 You save just one dollar.
-That’s a poor decision.
+That’s a poor decision especially as the bicycle tube may be of a superior alloy.

 A True Temper 9./6/9 RC2DT tube is also just $10.00 so it’s still far cheaper than straight gauge and 67 grams lighter than straight gauge at 299 grams.